rixj/redare/README.md

-# redare API
+# Redare backend API
-The API is working as intended, there are some configuration changes you must do to get it to work. https://imgur.com/a/9wOiomY
+The is the backend API that:
+1. communicates with our internal facing comparison_information web form to the database
+2. reads csv files
+3. creates RDS (excel sheet for MATLAB app)

+https://imgur.com/a/9wOiomY